 There is no expiration of CGN certification.
 It is hoped that the knowledge gained relative to responsible dog ownership will last a lifetime.
 There is no guarantee that a dog will continue to behave in the manner required to obtain the CGN for its entire life.
+Just as one's typing skills diminish without practice, a dog's skills diminish without practice.
 It is important for owners to continue to work with the dog long after the test date has passed, not only to maintain peak performance, but for the satisfaction of both owner and dog.